-The Kings Canyon is a large canyon at a height of 100 metres and Kings Creek below.
+Kings Canyon is a large canyon at a height of 100m with Kings Creek below.

 The most northern city in the Northern Territory and so quiet.
 But you don’t want to miss out on an adventure in the red centre without visiting Darwin.